Last Updated on September 7, 2023 by Jeremy

 When it comes to wineries in Pittsburgh, many go beyond the standard batch of fermented grapes to produce something completely unique.
 The following are some of the best that we have tried so far.

-Note: This guide features cider houses and meaderies in addition to traditional grape-based wineries.
+Note: This guide also features cider houses and meaderies in addition to traditional southwest Pennsylvania wineries.